datamapper/datamapper.github.com/getting-started.markdown

 `auto_migrate!` has been run, the database should be in a pristine state, reset back to the starting state.

-This can be too extreme, so you could also do:
+This can be too extreme, wiping out existing data, so you could also do:

 {% highlight ruby %}
 DataMapper.auto_upgrade!